 Assessment programme

-Formats for an assessment programme/plan on study programme level.
+assessment programme/plan on study programme level.

 The assessment programme ideally reflects the (teaching and) assessment vision and principles for assessment that a programme has formulated in its assessment policy.
 In practice, the first time an assessment programme on programme level overview is drawn up, it can also be used to sit down with all relevant actors (the programme director, programme coordinator, module coordinators, [a group of representatives for] the lecturers) to discuss the current situation and to see what stands out and how improvements can be made if the current situation deviates from what is considered desirable.
-An assessment plan is made by the programma management.
-To involve the Education Committee (OLC) and Examination Board is recommendable.
+An assessment plan is made by the programme management.
+To involve the Education Committee (OLC) and Examination Board is recommended.
 A faculty educationalist from CELT may provide support.
 It is precisely these discussions at the time of creation or after a foundation has been laid, which are essential 1.

 Role of the Examination Board

 As an Examination Board it is not your responsibility to create an assessment programme or plan.
 But, in the scope of your role to guarantee that students who graduate have achieved their final qualifications, it is wise to have a critical look at the assessment programme.
-So what do you look for when analyzing an assessment programme?
+So, what do you look for when analyzing an assessment programme?
 Suppose you see an assessment programme and you are asked to give an opinion about it.
 What can you pay attention to?

 To read more about this topic and to get new insights: